-1 Introduction
+1. Introduction

-In this paper we describe a complete method for calculating surface exposure ages and erosion rates from measurements of the cosmic-ray-produced radionuclides Be and Al in surface rock samples.
-It is available online via any web browser at the following URL:
+In this paper we describe a complete method for calculating surface exposure ages and erosion rates from measurements of the cosmic-ray-produced radionuclides 10Be and 26Al in surface rock samples.
+It is available online via any web browser at the following URL: http://hess.ess.washington.edu/.

-http://hess.ess.washington.edu/

 This method codifies previously published procedures for carrying out the various parts of the calculation.
 The importance of this contribution is not that we present significant improvements over previous calculation schemes, but that we have combined them with all published production rate calibration measurements in an internally consistent fashion, and made the resulting method easily accessible via an online system.
-This system is intended to enable geoscientists who seek to use cosmogenic-nuclide exposure ages or erosion-rate measurements in their work to: a) calculate exposure ages and erosion rates; b) compare previously published exposure ages or erosion rates; b) compare previously published exposure ages or erosion rates.
+This system is intended to enable geoscientists who seek to use cosmogenic-nuclide exposure ages or erosion rate measurements in their work to: (a) calculate exposure ages and erosion rates; (b) compare previously published exposure ages or erosion rate measurements on a common basis; (c) evaluate the sensitivity of their results to differences between published production rate scaling schemes.
 This contribution is part of the CRONUS-Earth project, an initiative funded by the U.S. National Science Foundation whose goal is to improve Earth science applications of cosmogenic-nuclide geochemistry.
 It also reflects collaboration with the CRONUS-EU project, an initiative with similar goals funded by the European Union.

 This project is motivated in the first place by the fact that the number of applications of cosmogenic-nuclide measurements, as well as the number of papers published on the subject, is growing rapidly.
 These studies are no longer being carried out exclusively by specialists in cosmogenic-nuclide geochemistry, but by Earth scientists who wish to apply cosmogenic-nuclide methods in a wide variety of studies.
 These methods are still in active development, so a variety of data-reduction procedures, reference nuclide production rates, and production rate scaling schemes exist in the literature.
 Many of these schemes are at least in part inconsistent with each other, and yield different results for the same measurements of nuclide concentrations.
-The effect of this has been that published exposure-age and erosion-rate data sets lack a common basis for comparison.
-For example, even without regard to the absolute accuracy of any of the exposure-age calculation methods relative to the true calendar year time scale, the variety of inconsistent methods makes it difficult to directly compare the results of any two exposure-dating studies.
+The effect of this has been that published exposure age and erosion rate data sets lack a common basis for comparison.
+For example, even without regard to the absolute accuracy of any of the exposure age calculation methods relative to the true calendar year time scale, the variety of inconsistent methods makes it difficult to directly compare the results of any two exposure-dating studies.
 This, in turn, is a serious obstacle for paleoclimate research or any other broader research task which relies on synthesizing the results of many studies.
 We seek to address this situation by providing an easily accessible means of comparing new and previously published exposure ages or erosion rates in a consistent fashion.